a man profile

 What is the best decongestant for ears?

 Over-the-counter nasal decongestants can relieve Eustachian tube congestion, but they should be used only for a short duration and are not recommended for young children.
-Your GP can advise on the most suitable option based on your symptoms.
+Your GP can advise the most suitable option based on your symptoms.

 Find your nearest Amplifon clinic